-Singita, is the Shangaan word for ‘Place of Miracles’.
+Singita is the Shangaan word for ‘Place of Miracles’.
 In the spirit of miracles, Singita’s enduring purpose is to conserve, preserve, and protect the miraculous places of which we are custodians.
 Our concessions, reserves, and properties represent some of the most pristine wilderness areas on the continent and we are dedicated to maintaining these incredible pieces of earth for future generations.

 “As a safari company, Singita differentiates itself in a philosophical way.
-Whereas the growth of many businesses worldwide is bottom line driven, Singita’s decisions take into account 20, 50 and even 100-year horizons,” says Singita’s CEO, Luke Bailes.
+Whereas the growth of many businesses worldwide is bottom line driven, Singita’s decisions take into account 20, 50 and even 100-year horizons,” says Singita’s Founder, Luke Bailes.
 “People feel privileged to stay in unpopulated, untouched wilderness areas and they choose to stay with us because our lodges have a reputation for being rare and authentic, while embodying a philosophy of sensitivity.”
 Adds Bailes, “there’s an authenticity of place at each of our lodges that is not only a rarity but touches guests on every level – spiritual, emotional and physical.”

 Your visit is sure to have a far reaching positive impact as it contributes to numerous conservation initiatives and community empowerment programs.
 These programs help to ensure a better future – not only for the land and the wildlife, but also for the local communities.
 In every sense, Singita is committed to facilitating the development of neighbouring rural populations through partnering with them on specific initiatives including education, healthcare, nutrition, training and business development.
 Modern conservation requires a keen focus on keeping tourism, the community and wildlife in a constructive balance.
 The health and survival of each of these aspects is crucial to the survival of the whole.

-For what the future holds, Singita’s founder and CEO, Luke Bailes asserts, “We will only develop new properties if they are better than, or as good as, those we already have.”
+For what the future holds, Singita’s founder and Executive Chairman, Luke Bailes asserts, “We will only develop new properties if they are better than, or as good as, those we already have.”
 It’s a disciplined approach, ensuring that Singita’s reputation is continually elevated and continues to deliver the best possible guest experience, while still benefiting the land and communities in which we are privileged to operate.